 2977

 New Special Economic Zones and Free Zones Law Issued https://blog.decree.om/2025/new-special-economic-zones-and-free-zones-law-issued/ Tue, 15 Apr 2025 06:20:10 +0000 https://blog.decree.om/?p=2972 Last week, a new Law of Special Economic Zones and Free Zones was issued replacing the 20+ years old Law of Free Zones.
-The new law covers traditional free zones, such as Sohar Free Zones, as well as the more comprehensive special economic zones, such as the Special Economic Zone at Duqm.
+The new law covers traditional free zones, such as the Sohar Free Zone, as well as the more comprehensive special economic zones, such as the Special Economic Zone at Duqm.

 A strange thing about this new Law of Special Economic Zones is that it does not define the terms “Special Economic Zone” and “Free Zone”.
 However, the key differences between them appear to be that a special economic zone is a more comprehensive project that may or may not include a free zone within it; that a special economic zone is directly managed by OPAZ, while a free zone is required to have a third-party operator; and that special economic zones can include real estate development projects where property may be sold to Omani and non-Omani persons, while standard free zones can’t.